lineality/Online_Voting_Using_One_Time_Pads/README.md

 - stats in analysis after events

 ## Mythology and Coordinated Decisions
+- stories as understanding
+- stories the reflect a lack of understanding (2025.04.10)

 ## Election design and goals: disinformation and distortion
 - can feedback or other mechanisms steer the design and use of coordinated-decision-events (selections) to constructive tasks